The No. 1 Small, Mid-Size, and Large Fleets are recognized and awarded a trophy during the Honors Celebration at the Government Fleet Expo.

 Past participants in the Leading Fleets award program have also treated the application process as an annual self-audit — a time to reflect on the past year, identify key achievements, and determine areas for improvement.

 "The Leading Fleets Awards is a great way to compare your fleet programs with other municipal fleets," stated Kevin Schlangen, CAFM, CEM, CPFP, fleet manager for Dakota County, Minnesota.
 Dakota County was named the No. 1 Leading Fleet in 2022.
-This year, Schlangen will be among the Leading Fleets judges.
+Schlangen became a Leading Fleets judge in 2023.

-"The awards criteria covers key areas of professional fleet management and gives your team the opportunity to discus and review your programs without hiring a consultant," Schlangen added.
+"The awards criteria covers key areas of professional fleet management and gives your team the opportunity to discuss and review your programs without hiring a consultant," Schlangen added.
 "Over the years, Dakota County has used the Leading Fleets application as a roadmap to improvement.
-Being named number one in 2022 was both an honor and humbling for our core team and Dakota County Minnesota as a whole."
+Being named number one in 2022 was both an honor and humbling for our core team and Dakota County, Minnesota, as a whole."

 How Do I Prepare a Winning Application?